Guide to Granulated Sugar: The Favorite and Most Versatile Sweetener of All

 When we think about sweetness, the first thing that comes to mind is granulated sugar, and we often describe the sweet taste simply as "tastes like sugar."

-• Granulated sugar is the gold standard of sweet taste to which all other sweeteners are compared for three reasons: (1) sugar is the most common sweetener used in home food preparation and cookbooks; (2) sugar is the favorite and most versatile type of sweetener of all; (3) all we taste from sugar is sweet as it has no secondary taste or aftertaste.
+Granulated sugar is the gold standard of sweet taste to which all other sweeteners are compared for three reasons: (1) sugar is the most common sweetener used in home food preparation and cookbooks; (2) sugar is the favorite and most versatile type of sweetener of all; (3) all we taste from sugar is sweet as it has no secondary taste or aftertaste.

-• Granulated sugar and other sweeteners taste sweet but they certainly don't taste alike.
+Granulated sugar and other sweeteners taste sweet but they certainly don't taste alike.
 Each sweetener has a specific taste profile, which means the sweetness sensation begins, peaks, and lingers differently for each sweetener.
 The "sweetness intensity over time" is how quickly the sweet taste is perceived (registered with our brain) and how long the taste perception lasts in our mouth.
 When the sweet taste subsides, what is left is called aftertaste.
 Common secondary tastes, or off-notes, in sweeteners include metallic, bitter, and cooling.
-Granulated sugar has a clean, pleasant sweetness from start to finish, that hits quickly, without lingering.
+Granulated sugar has a clean, pleasant sweetness from start to finish that hits quickly, without lingering.
 It has no aftertaste.

-• How sweet is sugar?
+How sweet is sugar?
 Wondering how sweetness is measured?
 The sweetness is an essential attribute of a sweetener that does not change.
-However, the perceived sweetness is affected by the concentration of sweetener in the food, temperature, pH level, and interaction with other ingredients.
-Imagine having a sweetener simply dissolved in water versus it in iced tea, hot coffee, lemonade, yogurt, cereal, or fruit.
+However, the perceived sweetness is affected by the concentration of the sweetener in the food, temperature, pH level, and interaction with other ingredients.
+Imagine having a sweetener simply dissolved in water versus in iced tea, hot coffee, lemonade, yogurt, cereal, or fruit.
 The best way to taste a sweetener is in water.
 So, to measure sweetness, granulated sugar and other sweeteners are dissolved in water.
 Refer to the image below to learn how sweetness is measured.

 Why is it so Difficult to Substitute it?